ch0t0n/weed_detection_using_RL/README.md

 # Optimal Multi-Robot Path Planning For Herbicide Spraying Using Reinforcement Learning

-This is the codebase for the ICRA 2025 paper "Optimal Multi-Robot Path Planning For Herbicide Spraying Using Reinforcement Learning", written by Jahid Chowdhury Choton, John Woods, Raja Farrukh Ali, and William Hsu.
+This is the codebase for the IROS 2025 paper "Optimal Multi-Robot Path Planning For Herbicide Spraying Using Reinforcement Learning", written by Jahid Chowdhury Choton, John Woods, Raja Farrukh Ali, and William Hsu.
 In this paper, we present a Reinforcement Learning (RL) solution for multi-robot systems used for spraying herbicide.
 Our contributions include:

 * Developing a novel, customizable RL environment that represents an agricultural field with 3 spraying robots
-* Analyzing 4 state-of-the-art RL algorithms across 10 different environments
+* Analyzing 6 state-of-the-art RL algorithms across 10 different environments
 * Creating a simultion framework of the environment using the CoppeliaSim robot simulator

 ## Setup